On this page cuckoo spit, spittle bug - leafhoppers - cicadas

 The female lays eggs in the crevices of dead plant stems in October or November (see the photograph on the left).
 The eggs hatch in the spring.
 The nymph climbs the stem of a plant and starts to suck sap.
 It secretes fluid from its rear end and turns this into foam by blowing air out of its hind spiracles (paired air holes running down the sides of the insect's body).
 The foam protects the young insect and stops it from drying out.
 The adult appears from June - November.
 They are brown, 5 - 7 mm long, and common on hawthorn, sorrel and other plants.

 There are around 2000 species of cicada world wide; mainly tropical and sub-tropical, but only one species in Britain.
 Both adults and nymphs suck sap from plants.
-Below right is an adult cicada, and below that an adult emerging from the final nymphal stage.
+Below is an adult cicada, and below that an adult emerging from the final nymphal stage.

 Cicadas are easily recognised by their broad head, large eyes and large size most adults being at